How to Install Google Chrome on Ubuntu 24.04, 22.04, or 20.04

 Note that installing the beta or unstable versions will not replace your stable version since the system installs these versions separately.
 This approach lets your system have multiple Google Chrome versions to cater to different needs.

-Install Google Chrome on Ubuntu via Flatpak and Flathub
+Method 2: Install Google Chrome via Flatpak and Flathub

 Flatpak, an innovative package management system designed for Linux, ensures application compatibility across various distributions.
 It encapsulates applications in isolated environments, reducing conflicts with system libraries.
-Meanwhile, Flathub is the central repository for Flatpak applications, providing a user-friendly platform with numerous ready-to-deploy applications, and is an excellent secondary method to install Google Chrome on your Ubuntu system.
+Meanwhile, Flathub is the central repository for Flatpak applications, providing a user-friendly platform with numerous ready-to-deploy applications.
+It is an excellent secondary method for installing Google Chrome on your Ubuntu system.

 Enable Flathub For Google Chrome

-Before proceeding, activating the Flathub repository on your system is imperative, granting access to its extensive list of applications, including Google Chrome.
+Before proceeding, it is imperative to activate the Flathub repository on your system.
+This will grant access to its extensive list of applications, including Google Chrome.

 To activate the Flathub repository, input the following command in your terminal: